igorlogius/copy-link-extras/README.md

 <b>Usage/Features</b>
 <ol>
+  <li>modify existing copy methods on the preferences page</li>
+  <li>use custom shortcuts to invoke the copy actions withtout having to open the context menu</li>
   <li>right click on a link or some previously selected text which contains links</li>
   <li>in the right click context menu use the "Copy Link Extras" entry and select the copy method you want to use</li>
-  <li>add or modify existing copy methods on the preferences page</li>
 </ol>